Michael Gunner: 2020 election

 Gunner led Territory Labor through the 2020 NT election.
 Labor heavily centered their campaign around Gunner's leadership and government handling of the COVID-19 pandemic, even going as far to say the election was, "literally the difference between life and death," which drew criticism from his opponents.
 Before the election, opinion polls suggested that Labor would suffer an almost certain swing against them, with the newcomer Territory Alliance party posing a serious threat to the typical two-party system that has dominated NT politics.

 Nevertheless, on election night, ABC psephologist Antony Green projected that Labor would win at least a minority government almost three hours after the polls closed.
 Gunner later declared victory an hour later, saying that he was "very confident" that Labor had won another term, with the Country Liberals refusing to concede defeat on election night.

 Ultimately, Gunner led Labor to win 14 of the 25 seats in the Legislative Assembly.
 Labor suffered a net four seat drop from the 2016 landslide, but retained a bare majority of two seats.
 Labor grabbed all but two seats in the Darwin/Palmerston area, even managing to oust Territory Alliance leader and former CLP Chief Minister Terry Mills from his own seat of Blain.
 The CLP, under Lia Finocchiaro, managed to snatch some of its usual heartland seats in Alice Springs and Katherine back from Labor that were swept away amid the massive 2016 landslide, allowing it to quadruple its seat count to eight.

-Second term and resignation
+Second term

 Gunner announced his new cabinet on the 7 September 2020.
 Gunner himself dropped half of his portfolios in favour for Treasurer, a portfolio once held by Manison.
 Like his previous cabinets, a majority of the members are women - outnumbering men 6 to 3.

+COVID-19 pandemic

+Gunner led the Northern Territory's response to the COVID-19 pandemic.

 In October 2021, the United States Senator from Texas Ted Cruz posted a tweet that was critical of the Northern Territory's vaccine mandates.
 Gunner's response to the tweet went viral quickly.